-- All mains in private land N.B. including ring/approach mains supplying risers for multiple occupancy buildings (MOBs) - All services operating at pressures greater than 75 mbar (Low Pressure) in Private Land - All services greater than or equal to 63mm diameter crossing Private Land not owned by the customer (i.e. "Third Party Land") - All services greater than 50m in length in Private Land - Mains and/or services to be installed within private roads/streets not dedicated to public use, that supplies a property that is NOT abutting the street i.e. where statutory powers do not apply - For all other services crossing Third Party Land (not covered by the rules above), Cadent will require a Consent form from the landowner to be obtained prior to installation and a copy sent to the Connections team and Land Services team along with any as laid plan for Cadent's records.
+- All new mains in private land - New ring/approach mains supplying risers for multiple occupancy buildings (MOBs) - All services operating at pressures greater than 75 mbar in Private Land over 15m in length.
+This excludes Intermediate Pressure as an easement is required for any length.
+Anything less than 15m will require a consent form to be signed by the landowner and a copy to be sent to land services to validate. - All services greater than or equal to 63mm diameter crossing Private Land not owned by the customer (i.e. "Third Party Land") - All services greater than 63m in length in Private Land - Mains and/or services to be installed within private roads/streets not dedicated to public use, that supplies a property that is NOT abutting the street i.e. where statutory powers do not apply - For all other services crossing Third Party Land (not covered by the rules above), Cadent will require a Consent form from the landowner to be obtained prior to installation and a copy sent to the Connections team and Land Services team along with any as laid plan for Cadent's records.